Self Managing Chronic Pain

 Healthy Soft Tissue

-The message from my teachers has always been to relax harder!
+The message from my teachers has always been to relax harder as we move and exercise!
 Healthy soft tissue also means to strengthen the muscles which Tai Chi and Qigong do in an integrated whole body-weight connected way, and without impact.
 The deep internal muscles that are hard to target are strengthened with Tai Chi and Qigong movements, known as the psoas group of muscles.
 You are aiming for the soft tissue of a cat, to be flexible, pliable, open and mobile, rather than the dense muscle and rigidness of a cow.

 Graceful Mindset